3 considerations for choosing a cat scratching post or scratcher

 Trying to get your cat to simply stop scratching altogether goes against natural instinct.
 If you're considering declawing your cat you'll want to first read up on this controversial procedure.
 The best solution is simply to offer one or more items that can be used for scratching and redirect your cat away from the items you don't want scratched.

-The first thing that probably comes to mind is a scratching post.
-It could take the form of an upright post, a flat or inclined surface, a part of another structure such as a cat tree, or a variety of other shapes and configurations.
+The first thing that probably comes to mind is a scratching post which takes the form of an upright post with rope or other scratching material wrapped around it.
+However, a scratching post is only one of many forms of cat scratchers.
+Scratchers can also be flat surfaces that lie on the floor or an inclined surface, be part of another structure such as a cat tree or piece of furniture, or take on a wide variety of other shapes and configurations.

-Three important considerations for a scratching post or alternative are:
+The three basic considerations when choosing a scratching post or scratcher are:

 1. Will your cat use it?